coq/coq/doc/sphinx/proofs/automatic-tactics/auto.rst

       fail even if applying manually one of the hints would succeed.

    .. seealso::
-      :ref:`thehintsdatabasesforautoandeauto` for the list of
+      :ref:`hintdatabases` for the list of
       pre-defined databases and the way to create or extend a database.

    .. tacn:: info_auto {? @nat_or_var } {? @auto_using } {? @hintbases }